ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 7\.
 From the *Explorer* window, right-click on **Definitions** and select **Open** from the context menu.

 8\.
 Under the **Prioritizr** tab, select the **Features** datasheet, describing the variables that will be taken into account in the prioritization process.
-Here, our feature data corresponds to different conversation interests including species presence (*i.e.*, Brook Trout and Lake Trout), and lake properties (*i.e.*, Epi-benthic Habitat, Mean Depth, and Surface Area).
+Here, our feature data corresponds to different conservation interests including species presence (*i.e.*, Brook Trout and Lake Trout), and lake properties (*i.e.*, Epi-benthic Habitat, Mean Depth, and Surface Area).

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot59.png">